A little history...

 For more history on the area, check stgeorgehistory.com.

-Your Innkeepers, Joanne and Michael O'Shea bought the Inn in 2010, moving from Colorado via South Korea (Yes, THAT South Korea, not Corea, ME!)
-We'll tell you the rest of the story during your stay.
+Your Innkeepers, Lauren and Greg Soutiea bought the Inn December 2018, moving from Boston.
+We love Maine, our dogs Gretel and Gertie, and running in the great outdoors.
+We can’t wait to meet you and learn more about what brings you to the Craignair Inn during your stay.
 It's an honor carrying on the Craignair tradition of spectacular food, unmatched views and comfortable rooms.
 See you soon!